Welcome to Bermuda!

 Field Hockey

-Often referred to, wrongly, in the USA as a "ladies game."
 This is the third most popular seasonal sport in Bermuda, with a Field Hockey Carnival and a number of teams playing each other competitively in two leagues.
 Once - but no longer - there was a Bermuda Men's National Team.
 In the Men's League, they include BCS Panthers, Chameleons, Police Polecats, Rebels, Upstarts and Wasps.
 In the Women's League, they include Bluebirds, Canaries, Cardinals, Orioles, Ravens, Swallows and Swifts.
 They also compete in the Central American & Caribbean Games.
-There is a governing Bermuda Hockey Federation (2003 president is Justin Freisenbruch).
-Field Hockey is played at three schools.
-For decades, American men and women field hockey clubs have either hosted Bermuda based teams, or been hosted by the latter in annual events.
-The only known sport where left-handed items are not made.
+There is a governing Field Hockey is played at three schools.

 Football (American)